abderhasan/radiologist_in_the_loop_ai/README.md

 We also include a set number of outlier images from each class.
 In this case, *M* (i.e., *M=5*) outlier images per class are chosen.
 These outlier images are different from the typical images in the class and can help in identifying unusual or atypical cases.

 To carry out the above steps, you can run this script: [`move_images_class_diversity.py`](https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/move_images_class_diversity.py).

+### 2.4.
+Add new labeled data to the training dataset

+After you have collected and labeled your data, the next step is to incorporate this new data into your existing training dataset.
+Let's assume you had *5* classes and selected *10* random images, *1* centroid image, and *5* outlier images from each class.
+If your training data originally contained only *2* images, after adding these newly labeled images, your training dataset will now consist of a total of *82* images.

+Once you have completed this data integration, proceed to run the [`simple_classifier.py`](https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/simple_classifier.py) script.
+This script will retrain your model using the updated training dataset.
+If the model's classification performance (i.e. test accuracy) still does not meet your expectations, you can revisit and repeat steps 2.1 through 2.4 as needed.